“In your music countless people find a reverence and solace they can find nowhere else. Thank you again for creating it and sharing with us.”

 during the Typhoon.
 We both suffered and learned a lot under Hack.”

 “Just keep doing what you’re doing and I’ll make sure my friends keep getting updated on that crazy guy from Force Recon who writes and sings silly songs that somehow have meaning to a bunch of dumb ass grunts stuck humping in black flag conditions, or on some shitty ass big gray taxi with a bunch of fat slobs.
-My parents loved Hot Chow and Third Phase.
+My parents loved your videos.

 “I first heard Jimmy Stare play ‘The Boat,’ during a barbecue on deck out in the middle of the ocean.
 I laughed so hard it hurt.
 Just the look on the faces of some of those 02’s, 03’s and 04’s was enough to make it all better for a while.
 Jimmy doesn’t have the polish that a multi-million dollar production budget can buy, but when you strip away all the fireworks, amplification, remixing, layering and airbrushing…very few performers I’ve seen have his real talent for telling a story.”